Mana (electorate): Population centres

-In the 2007 boundary redistribution, parts of Paraparaumu located east of State Highway 1 were added to the electorate's area.
-The boundaries went unchanged in the 2013/14 and 2020 redistributions.
+The Mana electorate is centred on Porirua city and includes the southern Kapiti Coast district.
+As of 2025, its boundaries extend from the north Wellington suburb of Linden to the southern edge of the Kapiti Coast Airport.
+The western boundary is with the Remutaka electorate, running through the Akatarawa Forest and abutting the Hutt South electorate at Boulder Hill.

+Population centres within the electorate include Paraparaumu (south of the airport, and east of the railway), Raumati Beach, Raumati South, Paekākāriki, Pukerua Bay, Karehana Bay, Plimmerton, Mana, Camborne, Paremata, Whitby, Pāuatahanui, Porirua and Linden.

 History

-The electorate was created for the introduction of mixed-member proportional (MMP) representation in 1996 from the Porirua electorate, and from the southern part of the Kapiti electorate, consisting of Paraparaumu south of the airport, Raumati South and Raumati Beach.
+The electorate was created for the introduction of mixed-member proportional (MMP) representation in 1996 from the Porirua electorate and from the southern part of the Kapiti electorate, consisting of Paraparaumu south of the airport, Raumati South and Raumati Beach.
 The 1996 election was won by Labour's Graham Kelly, who was member for the former Porirua electorate.
-He retired ahead of the 2002 election, Luamanuvao Winnie Laban became the new MP.